ionutbaur/spring-demo-it-school/README.md

 # spring-demo-it-school
-IIT School demo project using Spging Boot
+IT School demo project using Spring Boot